-One of the key deciding factors in filing for a personal bankruptcy is if you’re prepared to work through the credit impacts it has in the months and years following.
-Many people don’t take this into consideration, but the effects of a personal bankruptcy don’t end once the proceeding closes and you’ve finished your liquidation or repayment plan.
+One of the key deciding factors in filing for personal bankruptcy is if you’re prepared to work through the credit impacts it has in the months and years following.
+Many people don’t consider this, but the effects of a personal bankruptcy don’t end once the proceeding closes and you’ve finished your liquidation or repayment plan.

 The good news is, there are steps you can take almost immediately following the end of your bankruptcy filing to begin rebuilding your credit.
 Check out our tips to help jumpstart that process below.

 In short, not all bankruptcies will actually drop your credit score, but in most cases, you’ll find it harder to acquire credit of most kinds.
 Potential lenders look at your total financial history when considering credit, and having a bankruptcy on your record signals a big roadblock.
 Bankruptcies stay on your credit report 10 years after you file.